Resistive state of SFS Josephson junctions in the presence of moving domain walls

 The IV-charactiristic presented in Fig.~\ref{dc_j} was obtained under the assumption of a steady DW motion.
 In fact, $V(t)$ is driven by $\dot \varphi_0 \sim v(t)$.
 For a step-like applied electric current $V(t)$ saturates exponentially at the characteristic time $t_d$ except for the short Josephson pulses (see below).
 Therefore, in order to be able to measure the resistance expressed by Eq.~(\ref{R_averaged}) it is important to have $t_{DW}>t_{d}$.
 For estimations of $t_d$ we use the material parameters of the CrO$_2$ nanostructures \cite{Zou2007,Singh2016}.
 Taking the saturation magnetization $M = 4.75\times 10^5\; A/m$, $K = 1.43 \times 10^5 erg/cm^3$ and $K_\perp = 4 \pi M^2$, $\alpha=0.01$ we obtain $t_d \approx 10^{-9} $s.
 Consequently, the ratio $t_{DW}/t_d > 1/\beta $ and for not very large values of the SOC constant $\beta \lesssim 1$ the condition $t_{DW}>t_{d}$ is realistic.

 In practice DW motion can be induced by large current pulses.
 For short pulses $j(t)=j\theta(t)\theta(T-t)$ with $T<t_{DW}$, the DW does not go out of the junction during the impulse time.
-The exact expression for the DW velocity $v(t)$ is to be found from the LLG equation and is calculated in the Supplementary material\cite{sm}.
+The exact expression for the DW velocity $v(t)$ is to be found from the LLG equation and is calculated in the Supplementary material.
 The resulting voltage signal consists of two parts of different physical origin.
-The first part is the purely Josephson response with the characteristic time $t_J=1/2eRI_c$ and the other part is of purely magnetic origin, has time scale $t_d$ and vanishes if there is no a moving DW in the junction.
-Taking for estimations of $t_J$ the material parameters of the CrO$_2$ nanostructures $j_c \sim 10^9 {\rm A/m^2}$, $R \sim 0.3 - 1.5 {\rm \Omega}$, $S=7.5 \times 10^{-14} {\rm m^2}$ we obtain $t_J = 0.3 \times 10^{-11}- 1.5 \times 10^{-11} {\rm s}$.
+The first part is the purely Josephson response with the characteristic time $t_J=1/2eRI_c$ and the other part is of purely magnetic origin, has time scale $t_d$ and vanishes if there is no moving DW in the junction.
+Taking for estimates of $t_J$ the material parameters of the CrO$_2$ nanostructures $j_c \sim 10^9 {\rm A/m^2}$, $R \sim 0.3 - 1.5 {\rm \Omega}$, $S=7.5 \times 10^{-14} {\rm m^2}$ we obtain $t_J = 0.3 \times 10^{-11}- 1.5 \times 10^{-11} {\rm s}$.
 According to this estimate $t_J \ll t_d$.
 Then the Josephson voltage signal should decay much faster than the DW signal.

-The resulting dependence of the voltage signal on time is shown in Fig.~\ref{pulse_j}.
-In Fig.~\ref{pulse_j}(a) $V(t)$ is demonstrated at $j<j_c$.
-Different curves correspond to different impulse periods $T$.
-It is seen that a typical $V(t)$ curve consists of an initial sharp Josephson voltage impulse decaying at $t \sim t_J$, a final sharp impulse of the same nature and a gradual voltage increase and decrease of purely magnetic origin, which takes the form

-It saturates at time $t_d$ to the voltage defined by the steady DW motion velocity.
-The dashed curves correspond to the same rectangular voltage impulse, but with no moving DW inside the interlayer.
-It is seen that they exhibit no finite voltage between the initial and final Josephson pulses.
+The resulting voltage signals for $j<j_c$ are shown in Fig.~\ref{pulse_j}a.
+In this regime the typical $V(t)$ curve consists of an initial sharp Josephson voltage impulse decaying at $t \sim t_J$, a final sharp impulse of the same nature and a gradual voltage increase and decrease of purely magnetic origin, which takes the form $ V(t) = - \pi \beta v(t)/e d_W$.
+The signal saturates at time $t_d$ to the voltage defined by the steady DW motion velocity.
+In the absence of DW there is no generated voltage between the initial and final Josephson pulses as shown by dashed curves in Fig.~\ref{pulse_j}(a).

-Fig.~\ref{pulse_j}(b) demonstrates $V(t)$ at $j>j_c$.
-The difference with the previous case is that the voltage exhibit Josephson oscillations during the impulse time.
+The regime $j>j_c$ is characterized by the voltage signal Josephson oscillations during the impulse time as shown in Fig.~\ref{pulse_j}(b).
 Nevertheless, the gradual increase of the voltage due to the DW motion is also present.
-It is seen as an increasing difference between the solid and the dashed minima in the main figure and in the insert, what is marked by a red dashed line.
+It results in the increasing difference between the solid and the dashed curves minima as marked by a red dashed line in the insert.